 STUDENT SUPPORT District LifeSkills Program The LifeSkills class is geared toward grade 8 - 12 age level students who have moderate to profound intellectual disabilities.
 They are placed in the program through a referral to Learning Services at the District level.
 There is a teacher and four support staff and a maximum of 15 students.
 The emphasis is on functional academics, socialization and communication skills to enable students to be as independent as possible.
 Work experience placements and volunteer activities are integral to the program as they provide the context for fostering a good work ethic and social skills.
 All the students have an IEP, and work toward their specific educational goals.
 Students graduate with a school leaving certificate.
 Learning Assistance/Life Skills District Program The Learning Assistance/Life Skills class is a district program for students with mild intellectual and mild developmental disabilities, who would benefit from a more supported program.
 There is a teacher and two support staff in the class and a maximum of 15 students.
-The focus of the program is to help students develop the following: - · develop literacy and numeracy skills required for daily living - build student confidence and self- esteem - provide work experience opportunities for older students - · prepare students for post- secondary options - · promote the development of social skills - promote the development of independence at home, community and at school Students exit with a school leaving certificate.
+The focus of the program is to help students develop the following: - · develop literacy and numeracy skills required for daily living - build student confidence and self- esteem - provide work experience opportunities for older students - prepare students for post- secondary options - promote the development of social skills - promote the development of independence at home, community and at school Students exit with a school leaving certificate.
 Referrals come from elementary or secondary to Learning Services at the Vancouver School Board.
 Learning Support Class District Program The Learning Support Class provides a supportive setting for grade 8 and 9 students who have learning disorders.
 A maximum of 15 students are enrolled in this class.
 Students are placed in the program through a referral to Learning Services at the District level.
 Emphasis is on improving core academics as well as student understanding of their needs whether they be auditory processing, visual processing, language processing, written output or math difficulties.
 Study skills, test taking strategies, notetaking, and organizational skills are taught.
 Students are on an adapted program which relates to the goals of their IEP's.
 Individuals are integrated into Applied Skills, Fine Arts, and P.E. classes.
 Students exit either when they are ready for a senior special education program such as the PREP program (formerly known as STEP) at the grade 10 level, or when they are ready to return to a regular program at the grade 9 or 10 level.
-The Learning Centre Gladstone has a team of teachers working with students with specific learning disorders as well as students who require additional learning support.
-Students are scheduled into a block or receive pull- out service.
-Service is provided through referrals from students, subject teachers, counsellors, administrators, or parents.
-Progress is monitored/recorded and students are given the opportunity to upgrade a variety of basic skills particularly in reading and writing.
-Study, test taking and organizational skills are also emphasized along with the important elements of being successful in school.
-Students are encouraged to take responsibility for their own learning.
-All Glad-stone students have access to the after school Tutorial Program.
+The Learning Centre The Gladstone Learning Center provides additional support for students in the regular program, with a variety of learning profiles and needs.
+Services include access to academic skills classes where students are scheduled into a block and provided with opportunities to develop and improve their literacy, numeracy and study skills intended to directly support their academic achievement in all subject areas.
+The Center also provides a space for students to receive accommodations including alternate space for work completion and test-taking, access to laptops for writing, pull-out support, and conferencing with the School-Based Resource Teacher.
+Services are provided through referrals from students, subject teachers, counsellors, administrators, and/or parents.
+In addition, all Gladstone students have access to the Learning Center's after-school tutorial program where teachers and peer tutors are available to provide additional learning support.